Skip to the content.

 --sample-ppm data/model_zoo/diffusion_sample.ppm

-The command is intentionally small.
-The tutorial value is that the full path is visible: data conversion, typed tensors, runtime model, sampler, and saved artifacts.
+The command is small enough to run locally, but it still exercises the full path: data conversion, typed tensors, runtime model, sampler, and saved artifacts.

 Data: Where Images Come From